| Metric | Binance | MEXC |

 MEXC

-Binance and MEXC take very different approaches.
-Binance dominates through unmatched liquidity and product range.
-MEXC competes on aggressive fee pricing, extreme leverage, and the fastest altcoin listing pipeline in crypto.
-The trade-offs are significant, and the right choice depends on your trading style and position sizes.
+Binance and MEXC take very different paths.
+Binance leads on liquidity and product range.
+MEXC competes on fees, extreme leverage, and the fastest altcoin listing pipeline in crypto.
+The trade-offs are real, and the right pick depends on how you trade and what size you use.

 Sign-up bonuses & referral deals

-Both offer substantial welcome bonuses.
-Binance provides a $600 bonus through our referral link, while MEXC offers up to $10,000 in combined bonuses.
-MEXC's bonus structure includes deposit matches, trading fee coupons, and milestone-based rewards that unlock progressively.
-For a trader depositing $10,000, MEXC typically returns $500-$1,500 in bonus value versus $200-$400 from Binance at the same deposit level.
-Both referral links unlock permanent fee discounts on top of the welcome bonuses.
+Both offer welcome bonuses.
+Binance gives a $600 bonus through our referral link.
+MEXC offers up to $10,000.
+MEXC's bonus includes deposit matches, fee coupons, and milestone rewards that unlock as you trade.
+For a $10,000 deposit, MEXC typically returns $500-$1,500 in bonus value versus $200-$400 from Binance.
+Both links also unlock permanent fee discounts.

 Trading fees comparison